IljaK91/whyjulia/presentation.md

 A new programming language *specifically* made for scientists and engineers.

-Motto: Walks like Python, runs like C.
+Walks like Python, runs like C.

 Note: ~5 years ago at MIT

 ---